 7) Link to Local Citations

-Any web-based reference that can provide a mention of your business’s name, address and phone number is called a citation.
-Local directories such as Yelp, Foursquare and City Search are great sources to create these citations.
+Any web-based reference that can provide a mention of your business’s name, address, and phone number is called a citation.
+Local directories such as Yelp, Foursquare, and City Search are great sources to create these citations.

 If you are a newcomer, go into these sites to register your business.
 If your retail store has been operating for a while, there’s a good chance that the site has been listed by someone.
-In those cases, just go ahead and claim the listings as yours.
+In those cases, just go ahead and claim the listings like yours.

 Above here is a business listing that’s optimized for GMB.
 There’s the contact information, link to a website/online store and also customer reviews – wouldn’t it be nice to have your local business displayed like that on Google? 🙂